 It is also accepted that racing tracks, of all sizes, are dangerous places to be.
-However somebody will determine a safe place to marshal from (it may be self determined at a club or by an official at a National - it doesn't matter) while you NSURANCE & THE RC RACER
+However somebody will determine a safe place to marshal from (it may be self determined at a club or by an official at a National - it doesn't matter) while you are at your marshal post/point the insurance cover applies.
+But when YOU decide to leave that post and retrieve a car then do be aware that YOU have made that decision - it's then your responsibility to keep yourself safe.